-Patrick Cheridito spent the entire academic year 2002-03 doing research at the Bendheim center for Finance.
-He received his PhD from ETH Zurich (Switzerland) in 2001 and visited universities in Vienna (Austria), Paris (France), Barcelona (Spain) and Pisa (Italy) in the academic year 2001-02.
+Patrick Cheridito received his PhD from ETH Zurich (Switzerland) in 2001 and visited universities in Vienna (Austria), Paris (France), Barcelona (Spain) and Pisa (Italy) in the academic year 2001-02, before visiting the BCF in 2002-03.
 His research interests center on the theory of stochastic processes and their applications to finance.

 Cheridito received a grant of the Swiss National Science Foundation to spend a year at the Bendheim center for Finance.
 He worked on the following three projects.
-Together with Damir Filipovic (ORFE, Princeton) and Robert Kimmel (Bendheim Center) he worked on affine models for interest rates.
+Together with Damir Filipović (ORFE, Princeton) and Robert Kimmel (Bendheim Center) he worked on affine models for interest rates.
 With Mete Soner (Koc University in Istanbul, Turkey) and Nizar Touzi (Crest in Paris, France) he studied the problem of hedging a contingent claim under gamma constraints.
 With Freddy Delbaen and Michael Kupper (both ETH Zurich, Switzerland) he introduced coherent and convex risk measures for continuous-time stochastic processes.